Justineo/resize-detector/README.md

 # Resize Detector

-This project is basically a modified version of sdecima/javascript-detect-element-resize, which includes these changes:
+This project is basically a modified version of [sdecima/javascript-detect-element-resize](#sdecimajavascript-detect-element-resize) including these changes:

 * Try to utilize native `ResizeObserver` first.
 * Use ES Modules.
 * Put most CSS content inside a separate `.css` file.
 * Drop support for IE8 and below.
-* Make the project available from npm.
+* Make the package available from npm.

 ## Installation